barbazul/1kfa/mod_guide_player.md

 the character.
 If the outcome is certain, the GM may just narrate what happens.
 Or they may ask you some clarifying questions.

-1kFA is a conversation between people, so there is variability in how it plays out.
+This game is a conversation between people, so there is variability in how it plays out.
 Different GMs will draw their line of certainty at different places.